NWUHEP/ntupleProducer/README.md

   git checkout dev1
 ```

  * Now you can make any changes you want.
-Once you're done, commit it and push your branch.
+Once you are done, commit it and push your branch.
 ```
   git commit -a
   git push origin dev1